Raghav67816/VortexWM/README.md

 **Note: This is currently under development**

 ## Installation
 To install this window manager as a standalone application.
 Go to releases page and download the "wm" executable because that's the stable executable I have.
-Current code has some errors right now. hehehe... sorry

 To build from source.

 1. Install dependencies